akosovari/LinearPurpur/README.md

-This fork is 100% compatible with Paper, it just reads and saves region files in `.linear` instead of `.mca`.
+This fork is 100% compatible with Purpur, it just reads and saves region files in `.linear` instead of `.mca`.

 Great for giant (TB+) worlds.
 Offers no advantages for tiny worlds, it's just a region file format.